informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 This will go over all the facets and make sure they are fine if not, will try to transform or remove them and in the end will update the list

+NOTE this should be called before doing read or as part of it

 **Kind**: instance method of [<code>Reference</code>](#ERMrest.Reference)